Form Maker Calculator Extension

-Description of Calculator add-on of WordPress Form Maker plugin.
+Description of Calculator extension of WordPress Form Maker plugin.

-Attention: Calculator Add-On requires Form Maker version 1.8.32/2.8.32 and higher: if you are using an older version, please update your plugin.
+Attention: Calculator extension requires Form Maker version 1.8.32/2.8.32 and higher: if you are using an older version, please update your plugin.

 To activate calculator feature go to Form Maker > Forms, choose your form and go to Form Options > Calculator.
-Enable the add-on.
+Enable the extension.

 After that you need to choose the Calculated field.
 This will be the field which will display the calculated amount.
 Only the following field types can be used as calculated fields- Simple text (Text), Hidden field (Text) and Amount(Payment).
 Note that it is suggested to make these fields readonly.
 Amount and Simple Text fields will have Readonly listed as a field attribute checkbox.
 If you tick the checkbox the users will not be able to change calculated value, otherwise the user will be able to do so.